Theclinae: Ant associations (myrmecophily)

+Geographic distribution and habitat

+Theclinae are found on all continents except Antarctica, with the highest diversity in the Neotropics and Southeast Asia.
+European hairstreaks, documented in sources like UK Butterflies, typically inhabit sunny woodland edges, meadows, and scrublands.
+Their preferred environments vary by species, but they generally favor habitats that support their host plants and ant partners.

 Systematics

 The systematics and phylogeny of the numerous Theclinae has not reached a robust consensus yet.
 The arrangement presented here is based on Savela (2007), but be aware that it is probably oversplit and several tribes may not be valid.
 Nonetheless, the tribes as listed here generally seem to represent monophyletic lineages, but whether this is indeed so and whether these are distinct enough to warrant this level of separation remains to be resolved.

 The former tribe Aphnaeini has now been given subfamily status (see Aphnaeinae).

 Tribes

 The subfamily includes the following tribes: